European eXPErimental Re-entry Testbed

-European eXPErimental Re-entry Test-bed (EXPERT) is a European Space Agency aerothermodynamics research programme.
+European eXPErimental Re-entry Test-bed (EXPERT) was a European Space Agency aerothermodynamics research programme.
 It was planned that vehicle will be launched on a Russian Volna launch vehicle and will provide knowledge and experience in the design and development of re-entry vehicles.
 As of 2012, one element in a European Space Agency push to develop vehicles capable of re-entry has been pushed back until at least 2013 as the agency seeks a launch alternative to the Russian submarine-launched Volna rocket which was withdrawn.
 One of its main goals was to test materials for ESA's Intermediate eXperimental Vehicle (IXV), an unmanned, delta-winged plane launched in 2015 aboard ESA's new Vega small-satellite launcher.
 Currently EXPERT remains in storage conditions in Turin.

 EXPERT Mission objectives

 According to an ESA-ESTEC paper, the EXPERT program has the following goals: